After announcing breakup, Kunle Afod's wife picks him from airport in cute video

 - According to reports, Desola had a fight with her hubby for visiting his grown-up daughter with another actress outside the country

-- Desola herself has revealed that all is well in her home, as she picked up her husband from the airport in an adorable video
+- Days after the drama, the actor's wife revealed that all was well in her home as she picked up her husband from the airport in an adorable video

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Last month, news took over social media that Desola was angry at her ma for visiting his baby mama and grown-up daughter in the US.
+Last month, news took over social media that Desola was angry at her man for visiting his baby mama and grown-up daughter in the US.

 In a new development shared by the actor's wife herself on her page, her marriage is intact, and she was overjoyed to finally see her husband back home.